-Inertia: Table G.10 presents regression results to test for the role of inertia in health insurance and retirement saving choices using administrative data from 2014-2018.
+Inertia: Table G.8 presents regression results to test for the role of inertia in health insurance and retirement saving choices using administrative data from 2014-2018.
 The regressions compare outcomes for new employees to incumbent employees, controlling for age, salary, gender, faculty, health insurance coverage type, and year.
 Standard errors clustered by employees are in parentheses.
 New employees are more likely to choose the HDHP/HSA, consistent with work in other employer settings, though the magnitude is small in absolute terms: 92.0% of incumbent employees avoid the HDHP compared to 86.4% of new employees (column 1).
 Requiring an active choice does fairly little to reduce the probability of choosing a dominated health plan in this context.
 In terms of retirement, incumbent employees are more likely to contribute than new employees (column 2).
 Considering both choices together, new employees are 1.4 percentage points more likely to simultaneously choose a dominated plan and forego the match, which is 4% of the mean for incumbent employees.

-Dominated Not saving Dominated plan
+Dominated Forego Dominated plan

-health plan in 403b or $457$ AND not saving
+health retirement AND forego

+plan match retirement match

 (1) (2) (3)

 New employee -0.056 0.046 0.014

 (0.004) (0.006) (0.007)

 Control mean 0.920 0.365 0.343

 (0.002) (0.004) (0.004)

 Demographic and job characteristics Yes Yes Yes

 N 64,126 64,126 64,126

-$R^2$ 0.043 0.168 0.145
+R^2 0.043 0.168 0.145